If you are new to the dollhouses and miniatures hobby, it is hard to find what you want to focus on and where to get information, isn’t it?

 Let me try to help you decide and let’s get straight into things with a long list of FAQs!

-1. I Want To Create Things DIY – Can I Do It? – TUTORIALS
+1. I Want To Create miniature Things DIY – Can I Do It? – There is a TUTORIAL for everything!

 In short: yes, you can!